hisurfadvisory/MACROSS/README.md

 <br>
 6. MACROSS handles many functions common to what your scripts will likely be doing.
 Some examples:
 <br>
 	Do you output results to file?
 The "houseKeeping" function will remind you if old reports exist and delete them for you if you choose.
 Need your user to specify a document or file to analyze?
 The "getFile" function will open a dialog for them to quickly select it.
 Need to see if an odd string can decode from Base64 or hexadecimal, or maybe you want to grab the hash of a file? "getThis" can decode base64 and hex, while "getHash" will give you an md5 or sha256 signature for any file you want.
 Do you want a professional looking screen output?
 Send your script's outputs to the screenResults or screenResultsAlt functions.
-Check out the docs for more --- and use MACROSS to automate your SOC automations!
+Check out the README in the ncore folder for more --- and use MACROSS to automate your SOC automations!